ChanderG/c-compiler/growth.md

 ###After Added unary * and & operators
 Assuming that a return value is just a value and not a boolean expression.

+###After Added return statement
+The idea is to encode the constants in a string.
+Not very neat but effective enough.
+Added floating point and char constants.